-More information about the OFSDP, including the program application and applicable commissioner's rules, is available on the TEA OFSDP web page at http://www.tea.state.tx.us/index2.aspx?id=7733&menu id=645&menu id2=789.
+More information about the OFSDP, including the program application and applicable commissioner's rules, is available on the TEA OFSDP web page at http://tea.texas.gov/index2.aspx?id=25769817595.

 11.7 Optional Flexible Year Program (OFYP)

 An OFYP is a program for students who did not or are likely not to perform successfully on the required state assessments or who would not otherwise be promoted to the next grade level.